 I’m storing this in the fridge, with the cinnamon stick for added flavour.
-I intend to make this again when I’ve replenished my stock of prune plums, but I see no reason why this recipe couldn’t be tripled or quadrupled.
+I intend to make this again when I’ve replenished my stock of prune plums.
 There are a variety of textures, from the soft plums, to the harder walnut pieces.
 The splash of Grand Marnier adds a great citrus flavour and I can’t think of a better holiday jam to tuck into a last minute gift basket.
 I tried mine stirred into plain yogurt and it was heaven.

 Feel free to play around with the flavours – maybe a dash of nutmeg?
 Cardmamom?
 A little spice bag with all spice, cloves, citrus strips and cinnamon sticks?
 Lots of room to expand here.
 Enjoy!